StackFocus/PostMaster/docs/Configuration/CommandLineConfiguration.md

 **generatekey** replaces the secret key in config.py which is used by Flask (the Python framework used for PostMaster) for cryptographic functions.
 After the initial installation, this command should not be run again as all current logins would become invalid upon the next restart of the PostMaster.

+**unlockadmin username** unlocks a locked out administrator (replace username with the actual value).

+**resetadminpassword username password** resets an administrator's password to the desired value (replace user and password with the actual values)

 **runserver -d -h 0.0.0.0** runs PostMaster in debug mode on port 5000.
 This is useful if you are having issues as it bypasses the webserver and displays failing errors in HTML.